nathan-collins/existing-check/README.md

 Firestore is case sensitive querying database so there are limitations for offline mode and `where` queries, this add another layer of validation and covers the issues that are created when querying the database for existing values.

-The component is not designed just for just a firestore use case, it can be used for any list that has been pre loaded that needs to check for an existing value in a form.
+The component is not designed just for the firestore use case, it can be used for any list that has been pre loaded that needs to check for an existing value in a form.

 Lots to do before this is ready for any usage